EliziumNet/RexFs/README.md

 The user can set this flag in the environment (just set it to any non $null value).

-By default, $env:EliziumTest, will not be present, this means, that the unit tests in __BulkRenamer__ will run in silent mode.
+By default, $env:EliziumTest, will not be present, this means, that the unit tests in __Bulk__ will run in silent mode.
 However, there are some tests which are less valuable in silent mode, doing so would invalidate them to some degree.
 There are only a few of the tests in this category (tagged as 'Host') and it's because they require Write-Host to be invoked.
 Theoretically, one could mock out the Write-Host call, but some errors can be much easier to spot visually.
 This generally is not the best technique in unit-testing, but these test cases have been backed up by non noisy equivalents to make sure all bases are covered.

 During development, it is very useful to get a visual on how ui commands are behaving.
 This was the rationale behind the introduction of this flag.
 So when *EliziumTest* is defined, the user will see more output that reflects the execution of the Scribbler and Krayon.